MARCH 2026 · 10 MIN READ

 PCI DSS v4.0: what changed

 PCI DSS v4.0 replaced v3.2.1 as the mandatory standard from 31 March 2024.
-The transition period for certain future-dated requirements runs until 31 March 2025, meaning all requirements are now fully enforceable.
+The current version is v4.0.1, a limited revision published in June 2024 that clarified wording without adding or removing requirements; v4.0 itself was retired on 31 December 2024.
+The transition period for certain future-dated requirements ran until 31 March 2025, so all requirements are now fully enforceable.
 Key changes relevant to Rwandan institutions:

 • Customised approach: organisations can now meet requirements through alternative controls if they demonstrate equivalent security, giving more flexibility to institutions with mature security programmes